David-Worboys/Black-DVD-Archiver/README.md

 than 10 years from either, and I have seen both go bad in a lot less than that.

 Offline magnetic tape storage can be long-lasting, if stored correctly, but requires specialised cassettes and drives.
-These maye be hard to source for individuals in decades to come.
+The drives to read these cassettes maybe be especially hard to source for individuals in decades to come as they are niche products.

 Storing data in the cloud is betting on a companies' longevity, security, backup policies and continued support.
-It also depends on people passing on their login details after they die.
+It also depends on people passing on their login details after they die and making arrangements to pay for the service indefinitely.

-As a final note, archiving important material should be an in depth approach that utilises some of the above methods to avoid long term data loss, taking into account the deficiencies of each method.
-Offline optical disks (DVD/Blu-ray) are the last best line of defence and the longest lasting and most accessible for individuals, particularly if neglected.
+_Archiving important material should take an in depth planned approach that utilises some (or all) of the above methods
+to avoid long term data loss, taking into account the deficiencies of each backup method._

+_Offline optical disks (DVD/Blu-ray) are
+the last best line of defence and the longest lasting and most accessible for individuals, particularly if neglected._

 **Archiving for individuals** means a descendant can be digging through a hot dusty attic in say 50 years or a century and finding media that has retained data.